ivanc513/Custom-File-System/README.md

 # Custom File System

 ## Overview
-Project assignment from CS537 - Operating Systems at UW-Madison
+Project assignment from CS537 - Operating Systems at UW-Madison completed with another student

 ## Objective
 "To understand how filesystem operations are implemented.